 - Clarify the rules and introduce new reporting requirements for partnerships with partners that are partnerships.

-- Relax the reporting requirements for investment partnerships with overseas partners not liable to UK tax which are subject to Common Reporting Standard requirements.
+- Relax the reporting requirements for investment partnerships with overseas partners not liable to UK tax which are subject to Common Reporting Standard (CRS) or Foreign Account Tax Compliance Act (FATCA) requirements.

-- Confirm that the allocation of partnership profit shown on the partnership return applies for tax purposes for all of the partners and implement a new process for resolving partner disputes on the allocation through application to the tribunal.
+- Confirm that the allocation of partnership profit shown on the partnership return applies for tax purposes for all of the partners and implement a new process for resolving partner disputes on the allocation through application to the First-tier Tax Tribunal.

-Implications of reforms to partnership tax and how to prepare for the changes
+Implications of reforms and how to prepare for the changes

 Nominee and bare trustee partner arrangements